yrdsb-peths/final-project-greenfoot-team-d/README.md

 ### Enhancements
 `Change the colour of your snake`:
-- in the setting you can change the color of the snake to your preference!
+- In the setting you can change the color of the snake to your preference!

 `Power Up`:
 - Random power ups appear as you play the game